Sign In Try Free

 Use Gixo when teams need a memorandum of understanding shaped by collaboration scope, party responsibilities, confidentiality terms, and binding-section logic before formal agreement drafting or review.

-An AI memorandum of understanding generator is a tool that prepares MOU first drafts by structuring collaboration scope, party responsibilities, confidentiality and IP terms, and binding-vs-non-binding sections before a document goes to formal drafting or review.
-Gixo's version supports a configured party limit, keeps binding and intent sections explicit, and can ground drafts in prior MOUs or reference files.
+An AI memorandum of understanding generator prepares MOU first drafts by structuring collaboration scope, party responsibilities, confidentiality and IP terms, and binding-vs-non-binding sections before formal review.
+Gixo supports up to 10 parties on a single MOU, keeps binding and intent sections explicit, and can use prior MOUs or reference files to inform the draft.
 It exports to the product's primary export formats and does not provide legal advice or replace professional review.

 10Parties